harric17/harric17.github.io/index.md

 <p>More information on the "melanom" dataset can be found in the  <a href="http://cran.r-project.org/web/packages/ISwR/ISwR.pdf">ISwR package documention</a>.
 Specifically see page 18.
 </p>

-To save you the trouble here are the variables:
+To save you some trouble here are the variables in the dataset:

 ```
 ## [1] "no"     "status" "days"   "ulc"    "thick"  "sex"